CoronaAPI/Landingpage/docs/README.md

 ## How You Can Contribute
 You already have your own scraper and want to share it?
 Yay!
 We are open source and we'd be happy to also include your datasets. **//Hier den Verweis auf github?**

 You would like to write your own scraper but don't know how?
-Look here **//Link**
+[Find out!](https://github.com/CoronaAPI/coronadatascraper)

 **// two buttons - guided page journey**